-When setting up the Iteration Demo (Sprint Review) meetings (for the first time or ongoing), it may be useful to have a checklist to ensure a successful Iteration Demo (Sprint Review) meeting.
+When setting up the Sprint Review meetings (for the first time or ongoing), it may be useful to have a checklist to ensure a successful Sprint Review meeting.
 The following is such a checklist:

-Before the Iteration Demo (Sprint Review)
+Before the Sprint Review

-- Set up a recurring calendar event, with virtual collaboration tool (WebEx, Lync, etc) for the Iteration Demo (Sprint Review). - By convention, the subject line of the email should help people understand the work being looked at.
-For example, "Iteration Demo (Sprint Review) Team name (Area of Focus)". - Participants invited include the Team (Product Owner, Scrum Master, all team members), and the stakeholders, especially customer stakeholders. - Customers: The Product Owner is responsible for working arrangements with customer stakeholders.
-If it is the customer's first involvement in Agile, ensure they understand their role (perhaps through an "Introduction to Agile for Customers" session) before the Iteration Demo (Sprint Review). - Management: In terms of feedback provided by management, in addition to direct feedback on the functionality delivered, management should also ask about initiatives that the organization is driving.
-For example, if there is a renewed focus on quality management representatives might ask the team "how do you feel about the quality of the work you have completed?" - Before the actual Iteration Demo (Sprint Review) meeting the body of invitation for this Iteration Demo / Sprint Review should be updated with the Iteration (Sprint) Goal and the Team (Sprint) Backlog indicating which items were "done".
+- Set up a recurring calendar event, with virtual collaboration tool (WebEx, Lync, etc) for the Sprint Review. - By convention, the subject line of the email should help people understand the work being looked at.
+For example, "Sprint Review Team name (Area of Focus)". - Participants invited include Scrum Team (Product Owner, Scrum Master, all team members), and the stakeholders, especially customer stakeholders. - Customers: The Product Owner is responsible for working arrangements with customer stakeholders.
+If it is the customer's first involvement in Scrum, ensure they understand their role (perhaps through an "Introduction to Scrum for Customers" session) before the Sprint Review. - Management: In terms of feedback provided by management, in addition to direct feedback on the functionality delivered, management should also ask about initiatives that the organization is driving.
+For example, if there is a renewed focus on "quality" management representatives might ask the team "how do you feel about the quality of the work you have completed?" - Before the actual Sprint Review meeting the body of invitation for this Sprint Review should be updated with the sprint goal and the sprint backlog indicating which items were "done".

-At the Iteration Demo (Sprint Review) Meeting
+At the Sprint Review Meeting

-- The Iteration (Sprint) Goal is visible to everyone. - The committed Team (Sprint) backlog is accessible and visible to everyone. - The Team has prepared workstations, devices, and so forth to demonstrate the new functionality. - This is not a sales presentation, so its not about creating slick demonstrations.
+- The Sprint Goal is visible to everyone. - The committed backlog (sprint backlog) is accessible and visible to everyone. - The Team has prepared workstations, devices, and so forth to demonstrate the new functionality. - This is not a sales presentation, so its not about creating slick demonstrations.
 Focus on what you need to show in order to get feedback.
 This should not take a lot of time to prepare for: hours, not days. - Make sure your demonstrations can help remote people as well.
 If you are using a virtual collaboration tool check out what it looks like on the remote session.